Scenario One: Creating the right hardware prototype

 Despite the challenges, there are instances in which waterfall is appropriate, such as in cases when there is a clear picture of the final product, when clients can't change the scope once it starts, and when certainty is a higher priority than speed or flexibility.
 Examples where waterfall may still be appropriate are mission critical redundant systems such as space and military systems.

-As its name suggests, agile is all about flexibility.
+As its name suggests, agile methodology is all about flexibility.
 What makes this so important is that software engineering isn't a particularly predictable or repeatable process, like building physical objects such as houses or machinery, which is what traditional project management was designed for.

 Agile's hallmarks are a high degree of collaboration between client/stakeholder and the project team, iterative design and dividing work into small units that are tested throughout the process.
 Because of these structures, bugs are discovered and corrected earlier, feedback is gathered and incorporated more frequently, and - perhaps most importantly - the product can evolve organically over the entire product development process.
 In addition: